mad-lab-fau/gaitmap/docs/guides/Contribution-Guide.md

 - No actual data should be passed to the `__init__`.
 Think of it as configuring the algorithm.
 - Defaults for parameters should be provided in the `__init__`
 - The names of the class attributes should be identical with the names used in the `__init__`.
 - All parameters that are not directly depended on the input data, should be set in the `__init__` and not in the *action* method (see below).
   This also includes parameters that should be adapted based on the data, but can theoretically estimated without having the data available (e.g. the optimal threshold for DTW).
   All these parameters should be set in the `__init__`.
+  The data and all other measured/directly data-depended parameters are passed in the action method.
+  This includes for example, the raw IMU data, the sampling rate demographic information, etc..
 - Results and outputs are stored with a trailing underscore (e.g. `filtered_stride_list_`.
 - All algorithms of the same type should have a consistent interface with (as far as possible), identical input parameters to allow drop-in replacements of different algorithms
 - Each type of algorithm has one (or multiple) "action" methods with a descriptive name.
 These *action* methods take the actual data as input and will produce results.